Number Of Dead Rises To 50 In New Zealand Mass Shooting

 Bush said that heightened security around mosques in New Zealand will continue until authorities determine there is no longer a threat.

-The 28-year-old suspect appeared in court and was charged with murder.
+The 28-year-old suspected gunman appeared in court on Saturday and was charged with murder.
 Bush said he will appear in New Zealand's high court in early April.
+Authorities are considering additional charges for the suspect, including the country's Terrorism Suppression Act.

+The suspect had a New Zealand firearms licence that he obtained in 2017.
+Police are still working to identify what type of weapon was used, but Bush said "it's quite obvious" he modified his firearm.

+The suspect was apprehended in his car by two police officers.
+Bush said he believes the officers prevented further deaths "and risked their lives doing so."

-Bush also clarified information surrounding the arrests of three other people.
-He said two were apprehended near the scene and that a firearm was seized from them.
-One was released without charge, the other has been charged with firearm offenses.
+Bush also clarified information surrounding the arrests of three other individuals.
+He said two people were apprehended in a vehicle near the scene of the shootings and that a firearm was seized from them.
+The woman from the vehicle was released without charge; the man has been charged with firearm offenses.

 Police also arrested an 18-year-old man as a result of their preliminary investigation into the attack.
 He will appear in court on Monday.
+The man "went to ... assist children in the area to get them safely, but did decide to arm themselves, which is not the right approach," Bush said.

 Bush said at this point, neither of the three individuals arrested thus far appeared to be involved with the shooting.

+"At this moment, only one person has been charged in relation to these attacks," Bush said.
+"I will not be saying anything conclusive until we are absolutely convinced as to how many people were involved.
+But we hope to be able to give that advice over the next few days."

 A list of victim names has been created with the help of senior religious leaders and shared with families.
 Police said the list was compiled to give some certainty to the families of the victims.
+Victims have included people from at least half a dozen countries and young children.

 "This is not a formal list and we will be unable to share exact details of victims until they have been formally identified," Bush said.